 Just getting there is a four day proposition.
 Saturday afternoon we drove 2 hours to LAX, boarded our flight, and flew 14 hours to Dubai arriving on Sunday evening.
 The airport was swarming with people from all cultures - India, Asia, and Africa.
 We overnighted near the airport and boarded an early morning flight Monday to Uganda.
 Five hours later we landed at Entebbe airport.
 I had a vague recollection of an Israeli raid to free hostages from a hijacked flight here, but now it looked pretty ordinary and inauspicious shimmering in the bright tropical sunlight.

 On Wednesday we got to see the drilling rig in action at the Ufufuo Health Center.
 The clinic has access to the municipal water supply but at a high cost.
 Thus the effort to drill a borehole and create a supplemental water supply.
 While it requires trained operators, the drill rig itself is a simple diesel-powered mechanical system that operates like a hammer drill, cycling up and down on a cable.
 As the drill bit makes contact in the bottom of the bore hole it twists slightly and loosens the substrate.
 The bit itself is blunt instrument covered with studs which can be replaced as they wear out.
 It’s a long, tedious process to drill a borehole, and can take anywhere from 3 days to 3 weeks to reach reliable water.
-During 2 years of drilling 20 wells the average well cost $5000 to complete using the trained Tanzanian crews operating a drilling rig and hoist truck purchased by donations to the project.
+Twenty wells cost an average of $5000 each to complete using the trained Tanzanian crews to operate the drilling rig and hoist truck.
 Each crew member gets paid $150 to $200 per month plus a small bonus for each well completed - good wages in this labor market.
 Pumps, pipes, fuel, and other parts are bought in bulk from local suppliers whenever possible.
 In contrast a single well installation in Kenya cost our Rotary club 10 times as much because the equipment was leased and the ad hoc nature of that project required hiring expensive consultants and making costly one-time shipments from the States.

 Alex and I flew to Mwanza on Sunday, a larger city located on the south end of Lake Victoria.
 There among the three villages we visited Busanda was the most memorable.
 St. Peter’s church has a congregation of 600, and the local population of nearly 6500 uses the well.
 The small gathering of villagers presented our group with 2 chickens, 2 pigeons, a bag of ground nuts and a small goat to show their gratitude.
 Over a meal of rice, beans, ground nuts and chicken washed down with sweet cinnamon tea, we listened as the water committee and local government representative made a pitch for a second well in order to better satisfy the needs of the area.